AlanChu61/PokedexExplore/ideas/proposal.md

     - (v)Comment can be edited/deleted by the user(U/D)
     - If there are 3 comments, pokemon will be happy to level up.
 (U)
 - (v)User can sign up, log in, log out
-- User can create profile

 ### 2.0

 - (v) Capture Pokemon on Google Map API
-- Pokemon can be battled between users (Locate players on Google Map API)
+- (v) Pokemon can be battled between users
+    -(Locate players on Google Map API)
 - Capture Pokemon by throwing Pokeball
 - Train Pokemon to level up
 - Pokemon store to buy items